vuejs/vue-router/docs/en/essentials/named-views.md

 ## Nested Named Views

-While being quite complex, it is possible to combine named views with nested view.
+It is possible to create complex layouts using named views with nested views.
 When doing so, you will also need to name nested `router-view` components used.
 Let's take a Settings panel example:

 ```
 /settings/emails                                       /settings/profile